Horizon Zero Dawn Accessibility Report

 All Dialogue is Voice Acted (Or No Speech In Game): All of the game dialogue and narrative can be voiced, or there is no speech in the game.
 This means there is no requirement to read the dialogue and narrative text to play the game.

-Horizon Zero Dawn has 5 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 5 accessibility features for Navigation in Horizon Zero Dawn which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Adjust Head-Up Display: Resize and adjust the content of the head-up display.
 This enables it to be made more visible.
 It can also enable the removal of too much information that can be distracting or confusing.